 How are Retinal Tears Treated?

 Retinal tears are typically treated surgically with a laser (photocoagulation) or cryotherapy.
 Both methods are considered very safe and effective.

 These treatments reseal the retina to the back wall of the eye and prevent fluid leakage underneath the retina.

 The prognosis of a retinal tear is very positive when caught early, making regular eye exams that include examination of the retina crucial for all adults.

 In some cases of minor retinal tearing, no treatment is required.
 If the retinal tear causes no symptoms, close monitoring may be all that's needed.

 After Your Retinal Tear Has Been Treated

-If you or a loved one has been diagnosed with a retinal tear or is at risk of developing one, call Lakeside Vision to schedule a consultation.
+If you or a loved one has been diagnosed with a retinal tear or is at risk of developing one, it should be treated right away to avoid further vision problems.
+Call Lakeside Vision to schedule a consultation and discuss treatment options.